GlenKPeterson/Paguro/README.md

 // Run a function against each item for side effects (e.g. writing output) void forEach(Consumer<T> se)

-// Apply the function to each item in the list, accumulating the result in u.
+// Apply the function to each item, accumulating the result in u.
+Other
-// You could perform many other transformations with just this one function, but
+// transformations could be implemented with just this one function, but
 // it is clearer to use the most specific transformations that meets your needs.
-// Still, sometimes you need the flexibility foldLeft provides, so here it is:
+// Still, sometimes you need the flexibility foldLeft provides.
+// This implementation follows the convention that foldLeft processes items
+// *in order* unless those items are a linked list, and in this case,
+// they are not a linked list.
 U foldLeft(U u, BiFunction<U, T, U> fun)

 // Return only the items for which the given predicate returns true Sequence<T> filter(Predicate<T> pred)

-// Return items from the beginning of the list until the given predicate returns false Sequence<T> takeWhile(Predicate<T> p)
+// Return items from the beginning until the given predicate returns false Sequence<T> takeWhile(Predicate<T> p)

 // Return only the first n items